pry0cc/axiom/README.md

 - [x]  zdns
 - [x]  zmap

 And many more!
 Do you want to add a package to axiom?
-[Let me know!](https://github.com/pry0cc/axiom/issues)
+[Read the wiki!](https://github.com/pry0cc/axiom/wiki/Adding-Simple-Modules)